 If your blog is new, then, it’s really hard to index it if no one is linking to you.
 Google spiders search the web for new links, but following existent links.
 This is why you should tell Google that your website is existing and you want to index your pages if possible.

 Even if you have links, Google crawlers won’t easily find all your posts and pages, they need an existing structure to follow your links one by one, and index the page that really include good content.
 When you submit your WordPress blog sitemap, you tell Google to follow an organized list of pages and posts.

 As a result, crawlers will spend less time on your site and it’s for the fast crawling process, and you will maximize your chances to get ranked well in the search result pages.

 What to include in your XML Sitemap?

-Please be careful with this step, a sitemap is a very recommended file, but you can easily create duplicate pages if you follow the wrong method.
-And that can cause problems with Google, the best sitemap should only include, your pages, your posts, and your categories.
+Please be careful in this step, a sitemap is a very recommended file, but you can easily create duplicate pages, if you follow the wrong method.
+And that can cause problems with Google, the best sitemap should only include, your pages, your posts and your categories.